 Treating Weeds in Fake Grass

-Autumn months are renown for the falling of leaves and unpredictable weather conditions.
-Creating the perfect temperature for shrubs, weeds, moss and mould to thrive.
-Treating these are quick and easy in our 5 simple steps.
+Autumn months are renown for the falling of leaves and unpredictable weather conditions, creating the perfect temperature for shrubs, weeds, moss and mould to thrive.
+Treating weeds in fake grass is quick and easy in our 5 simple steps.
 When it comes to weeds, we’d advise starting by gently pulling out any surface weeds you can clearly see.
 This will make the following steps more effective:

 - Rinse Down – Power washing your artificial grass will blast off any excess moss or mould before treating the area.
 If any stubborn weeds persist, use the back of your rake (teeth pointing away from the grass) to tease these out.

 - Apply Treatment – Artificial Grass Cleaner is perfect for treating your grass.
-The biodegradable solution is environmentally-friendly and really effective at treating moss and mould issues.
+The biodegradable solution is environmentally-friendly and really effective at maintaining artificial grass, treating moss and mould issues.
 For weeds, a gentle weed killer is also suffice.

-- Bush Down – Using a soft headed brush, gently scrub away any remaining weeds, moss or mould.
+- Brush Down – Using a soft headed brush, gently scrub away any remaining weeds, moss or mould.

 - Rinse Away – Hose down to rinse away any excess and leave to dry out.

-For more information on how to treat moss, mould or weeds check out our blog “How to treat Mould or Moss on Artificial Grass“.
+For more information on how to manage moss, mould or treat weeds in fake grass, check out our blog “How to treat Mould or Moss on Artificial Grass“.

 Artificial grass is simple and easy to clean, in fact, it is less time consuming and laborious than caring for real grass.
-As long as you maintain your grass regularly there will be no problems with its appearance, texture or smell.
+As long as you maintain your grass regularly, ensuring you clean up after spills, pets and are treating weeds in your fake grass, there will be no problems with its appearance, texture or smell.